jeremynathan/PL300/README.md

 Txt: run a SQL Server stored procedure in PBI

 Date table: run as a new blank query, go to Advanced Editor, replace all text with text from this file

+Dax Reference Cheat Sheet pbix file: shows the name, description syntax, and link to Microsoft Docs for each dax function.